gregoryjjb/cs160/README.md

 3. Method: `POST` <br />
    Route: `/upload` <br />
-   Used to upload a file to the server which will temporarily be cloned to the `\to_process` directory.
+   Used to upload a video to the server which will temporarily be cloned to the `\to_process` directory.
 The video file is then    processed with the output file from the processing application being placed in the `\done` directory which can be accessed through the `/video/(.*)` GET request.
-After the processing, the uploaded file is deleted.
+After the processing, the uploaded file is deleted.  <br />
+   Use the `file` key when uploading video files.
+Every uploaded video should have a videoid.
+Within the same request, the client should specify videoid as a plain string using the `videoid` key within the body of the request.
+Each unique video should have its own videoid  or else video files will be overwritten.

-4. Method: `GET` <br />
+4. Method: `POST` <br />
    Route: `/status` <br />
-   To do
+   Returns the status of a video.
+Within the body of the request, use the key `videoid` and specify an id for the video.